radhikaaudi/Myntra_HackerRamp_WeForShe/README.md

 Solution 2: Style Box

-Style Box is a gateway for the people to get the outfit of their choice just by mentioning the details they want.
+The files related to this solution are present in the Style Box is a gateway for the people to get the outfit of their choice just by mentioning the details they want.

 It makes the process of choosing and selecting clothes a way easier as all you need to do is to fill all your preferences in a form and get the outfits ready in the cart as per your choice filled.
 The hustle to upload a picture of the aesthetic one by one is reduced by the multiple uploads option.